MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-H-Schools-Other-Certificated-Agencies/part-141-Pilot-Schools/subpart-E-Operating-Rules/section-141.87.md

 Whenever a pilot school or provisional pilot school makes a change of designation of its chief instructor, that school:

-(a) Must immediately provide the FAA Flight Standards District Office that has jurisdiction over the area in which the school is located with written notification of the change;
+(a) Must immediately provide the FAA responsible Flight Standards office in which the school is located with written notification of the change;

 (b) May conduct training without a chief instructor for that training course for a period not to exceed 60 days while awaiting the designation and approval of another chief instructor;